MorpheusAIs/Morpheus/README.md

   ```

 ### Installation Steps
+You need to spawn an Ollama server locally + an interface(Electron app) that uses Ollama APIs to send prompts/receive textual outputs.
 1. **Install Dependencies**:
    - Navigate to your project directory and install the necessary Node.js dependencies by running:
      ```sh